ChengF-Lab/COAC/README.md

   The  distribution of Average correlation and Average Component Ratio can be obtained from log file,The thresholds of Average correlation and Average Component Ratio for filtration are evaluated from this distribution.

-      FeatureGen ToFeature   InputFile OutputFIle AverageCorrelation AverageComponentRatio
+      FeatureGen ToFeature   InputFile OutputFile AverageCorrelation AverageComponentRatio

  ToFeature is the keyword, InputFile is the filename of Cluster commond generated file.
-OutputFIle is output file name.
+OutputFile is output file name.
 AverageCorrelation is a numeric indicate the threshold of Average correlation and AverageComponentRatio is a  numeric indicate the threshold of Average Component Ratio.